 - Reduced criminal justice costs

-- Reduced public assistance expenditures
+- Reduced public assistance spending

 - Increased tax revenue from higher earnings